panda0942/Meet/README.md

 - **Real-Time Updates:** Stay in the loop with real-time updates on your colleagues' profiles and activities.

 - **Secure Networking:** Enjoy secure and private networking within the confines of your organization.

+# App Access :
+1. cd Meet
+2. cd meet  (All in small letter this time)
+3. npx expo start.